Multi-sector partnership to bring safe toilets to Papua New Guinea’s coastal communities

 The greatest threat to the Hanuabada community is poor sanitation and hygiene, and the critical sanitation issue is sewage disposal for houses built on stilts.
 There are no sanitation services for these houses and raw sewage from more than 12,000 people in this community is discharged directly into the estuary from ‘hanging’ toilets in each of the houses.
 Tidal processes are insufficient to flush out the raw sewage, which settles on the intertidal zone.
 Adding poor hygiene practices to this scenario leads to significant health impacts.
 Children are often seen swimming in the sea water that is full of rubbish and excreta, and people still catch fish under the houses to eat.

-Asia P3 Hub, World Vision Papua New Guinea (PNG) and WorleyParsons aim to work together to improve the sanitation situation for the communities living along the coastline of Hanuabada.
-This collaboration is the fruit of a process of relationship and trust building over the past 18 months.
+Asia P3 Hub, World Vision Papua New Guinea (PNG) and WorleyParsons aimed to work together to improve the sanitation situation for the communities living along the coastline of Hanuabada.
+This collaboration was the fruit of a process of relationship and trust building over the past 18 months.
 Providing appropriate sanitation solutions for the communities living in coastal stilt houses is challenging due to the coastal environment and lack of existing infrastructure.
 The need for technical feasibility to develop viable sanitation options was identified by World Vision PNG and Asia P3 Hub.
 This need is aligned with the engineering expertise provided through the skilled volunteering of WorleyParsons employees with the support of The WorleyParsons Foundation.

 WorleyParsons volunteers have offered to conduct a feasibility study on the sanitation in Hanuabada to develop affordable sanitation options suitable for the communities.
-At the end of the feasibility study, recommendations will be provided to World Vision and the government of PNG for suitable sanitation and sewage options.
+At the end of the feasibility study, recommendations were provided to World Vision and the government of PNG for suitable sanitation and sewage options.
 The result could contribute to improving the health of 12,000 people in the long term who currently discharge raw sewage from their hanging toilets into the estuary, as well as a reduction in water-related diseases, especially among children aged under five, and improving environmental sanitation.

 Through working together with the local government, the collaboration will enable knowledge transfer between WorleyParsons volunteer engineers and local government officials involved in the project.
 The recommendations from this study will be considered and implemented by the existing WASH project and may form part of the second phase of the collaboration between World Vision and WorleyParsons.